hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/068_the_atman.md

 again say that only that portion of the scriptures which is rational should be taken and the rest rejected.

-Of the three orthodox divisions, the Sânkhyas, the Naiyâyikas, and the Mimâmsakas, the former two, although they existed as philosophical schools, failed to form any sect.
+Of the three orthodox divisions, the Sānkhyas, the Naiyāyikas, and the Mimāmsakas, the former two, although they existed as philosophical schools, failed to form any sect.
 The one sect that now really covers India is that of the later Mimamsakas or the Vedantists.
 Their philosophy is called Vedantism.
 All the schools of Hindu philosophy